 The Eu has since adopted similar regulations.
 So, from a legal point of view, white chocolate is widely accepted and known as real chocolate.

-Furthermore, science says white chocolate is real chocolate.
+Furthermore, science says that is white chocolate chocolate.
 Professor Zaki in Food Process Engineering and Technology defines chocolate as a dispersion of solid components in a continuous cocoa butter matrix with a “melting in the mouth” property.
 That description fits white chocolate perfectly.

 Why Is White Chocolate White?